jamesGadoury/search/include/search/uninformed/best_first/README.md

 # best_first

 This namespace is mainly for example.
-Many search algorithms can be implemented in the context of "best first search" through customizing a sorting function f for a priority queue and calling best_first_search.
-The algorithms within this namespace may have more optimal variations that are implemented elsewhere, and this namespace is used a simple baseline reference of that algorithm (for example breadth_first_search).
+Many search algorithms (including uninformed ones) can be implemented in the context of "best first search" through customizing a sorting function f for a priority queue and calling best_first_search.
+The uninformed algorithms within this namespace may have more optimal variations that are implemented elsewhere, and this namespace is used a simple baseline reference of that algorithm (for example breadth_first_search).

 You may notice that it seems the compare methods to define that sorting function are somewhat counter intuitive, that is due to how stl's [priority queue](https://en.cppreference.com/w/cpp/container/priority_queue) works: